10 min read

 Surya Namaskar B, or Sun Salutation B, is a flowing sequence of yoga postures commonly practiced in Ashtanga and Vinyasa yoga.
 It includes nine...

 Adho Mukha Svanasana, also known as the downward-facing dog pose, is a popular yoga posture that resembles an inverted V-shape.
-In this pose, the hands and feet are on the ground, with the hips lifted up and back.
 It is a great pose to stretch and strengthen the entire body, especially the arms, shoulders, hamstrings, and calves.